ggcarvalho/ggcarvalho.github.io/content/posts/imageproc.md

 ```
 <div style="text-align:center"><img src="/img/posts/image_proc/rgb_cube.png" width="55%"></div>

 One could therefore convert a colored image into a grayscale image by assigning the pixel value to have the average of the intensities in the red, green, and blue channels.
 In this article, however, we will use the <em>luminance</em> of a pixel to do this task.
-The luminance of a pixel is defined to be $$ Y \equiv 0.299r + 0.587g + 0.114b, $$
+The luminance of a pixel is defined to be $$Y \equiv 0.299r + 0.587g + 0.114b, $$
 where $r$, $g$, and $b$ are the red, green, and blue pixel values of the image.
 Therefore, to convert our RGB image into grayscale, we need to assign the new pixel value to the corresponding luminance value of that pixel.
 Let us build our first image processing tool, the grayscale converter.

 ```python